-The Bakersfield College Child Development Center (located in the Northeast corner of the campus) is accepting applications for children 2-5 years old for Fall 2018 semester from 7:45 a.m. to 4:15 p.m.
+Early registration for the Bakersfield College Child Development Center (located in the northeast corner of the campus) for children 2-5 years old for spring 2019 semester from 7:45 a.m. to 4:15 p.m begins November 7.
+Bring your spring class schedule with a completed CDC application to the Child Development Center.
+Print our flyer.

 The Child Development Center at Bakersfield College (CDC) offers a student service with the primary goal of providing a comprehensive child development program that serves student families and their children.